Here are several easy and inexpensive Home Interior Updates that are easy to do on the weekend and won't break the bank!

-Here are several affordable ideas to spruce up and update your home interior that can be done in a weekend!
+Here are several affordable ideas to spruce up and update your home interior that can be done on the weekend!

 Revitalize Your Kitchen Cabinets

 No matter the size of your kitchen, replacing your kitchen cabinets can be expensive.
 Even refacing them can be costly.
 However, painting them a new color is a very affordable and relatively easy DIY project.

-Just make sure to remove the doors, hinges, and any knobs/handles before you start.
-Also, it’s important to prep the cabinets by sanding them beforehand and applying a primer.
+Make sure to remove the doors, hinges, and any knobs/handles before starting.
+Also, it's important to prep the cabinets by sanding them beforehand and applying a primer.

 Tip: Check with your local paint store to see what they recommend for your type of cabinet.

 It's best to use a satin or gloss finish in the kitchen, which is much easier to clean.

-Tip: Test your color choice on a small section to make sure you like it before committing to the color on all of the cabinets.
+Tip: Test your color choice on a small section to ensure you like it before committing to the color on all cabinets.

 Change Your Backsplash

-Your kitchen is the most used room in the house, so changing or adding a backsplash can really update the space.
+Your kitchen is the most used room in the house, so changing or adding a backsplash can update the space.